augustinh22/msc_markdown/source/03_AppliedExample.md

 ### Open-Source Software

 This implementation had the overarching goal of using as much open-source software and tools as possible.
-This included working exclusively with Linux, Python, conda and virtual environments, git for versioning, the \ac{ODC}, PostgreSQL, Jupyter notebooks for interactive analysis, \acs{GDAL} for creating a mosaic of tiled results and \acs{QGIS} for any additional, basic calculations, visualisation outside the Jupyter notebooks and cartographic layouts.
+This included working exclusively with Linux, Python, conda and virtual environments, git for versioning, the \ac{ODC}, PostgreSQL, Jupyter notebooks for interactive analysis, \acs{GDAL} for creating a mosaic of tiled analysis output and \acs{QGIS} for any additional, basic calculations, visualisation outside the Jupyter notebooks and cartographic layouts.

 #### Linux